-Add the configuration entries for the external authentication plug-in for IBM Tivoli Directory Server to Oracle Internet Directory by performing the following steps:
+Add the configuration entries for the external authentication plug-in for IBM Tivoli Directory Server to the Oracle back-end directory by performing the following steps:

 Note: The wallet referred to in the configuration entries for the external authentication plug-in for IBM Tivoli Directory Server is ORACLE wallet.
 Accordingly, use Oracle wallet commands to add and remove certificates from the wallet.
 JKS commands are used only for the certificates that Oracle Directory Integration Platform uses.